 Lily's major in TCM included Chinese Herbal Medicine, Acupuncture and Chinese and Western Integrative Medicine.
 In her fifth year of study, Lily completed a full-time internship at the Beijing Traditional Chinese Medicine Hospital and the Peking Union Medical Hospital.

 In 1988, Lily moved to Australia and established Willow & Ginger Herbal Medicine clinic with her husband.
-For over 30 years she has practised Chinese medicine, lectured at university in Australia and in China.
+For over 30 years she has practised Chinese medicine and lectured at universities in both Australia and in China.
 During this time, Lily has collaborated and researched with IVF professionals, gynaecologists, GPs and physiotherapists.

 Lily has extensively lectured in Melbourne and Sydney to Traditional Chinese Medicine (TCM) colleges and has appeared on national television and radio.
 Lily appeared on the “Today Tonight", "Current Affair" and "Today", speaking about her work within the infertility field and TCM.
 See media